Audit and Compliance Committee Charter

 - Meet regularly with the external auditors to discuss any matters that the Committee or auditors deem appropriate.

 - Provide an open avenue of communication among the state auditors, the Office of Audit and Compliance, senior management, and the Board.

 - Report regularly to the Board about Committee activities and issues that arise with such recommendations, as the Committee deems appropriate.

-- Review and assess the adequacy of the Committee’s charter annually, recommending approval of proposed changes to either the Trusteeship Committee or the Board.
+- Review and assess the adequacy of the Committee’s charter annually, recommending approval of proposed changes to the Board.